MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 # Settings

-Depending on the role you're assigned in Workplace Analytics, you can use the following to configure the following settings in Workplace Analytics for your organization:
+Depending on the role you're assigned in Workplace Analytics, you can use the following to configure settings in Workplace Analytics for your organization:

 * [Sources](#sources) – Admins and Analysts use these to verify that Office 365 and organizational data is correctly uploaded into Workplace Analytics.
 * [Upload](#upload) – Admins use this to prepare and upload organizational and customer data.
 * [Admin settings](#admin-settings) – Admins use these to configure [system defaults](system-defaults.md), [privacy settings](privacy-settings.md), and [manager settings](manager-settings.md).
 * [Analysis settings](#analysis-settings) – Analysts use these to customize meeting exclusion rules that help ensure data accuracy.

 >[!Note]